cristal-smac/mas_basics/README.md

 ## 3. A  MAS to compute social welfare

 This jupyter sheet follows the *mas_basics*.
-Its purpose is to show how to code a socical welfare problem, and to solve this problem with a multi-agent system
+Its purpose is to show how to code a social welfare problem, and to solve this problem with a multi-agent system

 Français : [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cristal-smac/mas_basics/HEAD?filepath=mas_socialWelfare_basics_fr.ipynb)